 Let’s dive deeper into the best ways to travel between Hanoi and Ho Chi Minh City:

-- Car rentals for self drive are generally not available in Vietnam to foreigners and would require a Vietnamese driver accompany you.
-It usually runs between $75 to $150, depending on sedan vs 4WD SUV.
+- Car rentals for self-drive are generally not available in Vietnam to foreigners and would require a Vietnamese driver to accompany you.
+It usually runs between $75 to $150, depending on the sedan vs 4WD SUV.

 Fly from Ho Chi Minh to Hanoi

 If you’re short on time in Vietnam or just want to get to the other city quickly, this is by far your best option.
 If you want the least stressful and most comfortable method of travel, flying should be your first choice.

 The flight time between Hanoi and Ho Chi Minh is 2 hours and 10 minutes.
 Combined with airport transit time and you can be at your destination in less than five from hotel to hotel in two different cities.
 There is one main international airport in each city, both 30-45 minutes or so to the city center.

 - HCMC – Tan Son Nhat International Airport

 - Hanoi – Noi Bai International Airport